-Research at the University of Edinburgh is led by Professor Glen McHale, Dr. Rodrigo Ledesma-Aguilar and Dr. Gary Wells.
-Their work studies the interplay between surface chemistry and nano- and micro-topography ('superhydrophobicity'), static and dynamic wetting of surfaces, Leidenfrost effect, drag reduction, elastomers/creasing, microsystem/microfluidics and surface acoustic wave sensors.
+Research at the University of Edinburgh is led by Professor Glen McHale, Dr Rodrigo Ledesma-Aguilar and Dr Gary Wells.
+Their work studies the interplay between surface chemistry and nano- and micro-topography, superhydrophobic, water-shedding and slippery surfaces, static and dynamic wetting of surfaces, Leidenfrost effect, drag reduction, elastomers, microsystems/microfluidics and surface acoustic waves.

 Professor Glen McHale